 The coursework for this program can be completed entirely online.
 Upon completion, individuals will be able to act in a consulting role within their organization.
 Students will become more culturally competent, and able to forge meaningful relationships with patients or clients and their families through an understanding of religious and cultural influences on health and healing.
 Students can also enroll in the courses as electives to enhance cultural competence skills within other degree programs.

 If you are interested in combining an online graduate certificate in spirituality, culture and health with the online Master of Arts in spirituality, culture and health, you can do so within the 30 credit hours required for the Master of Arts.
 You will need to apply for both the certificate and the Master of Arts programs.

-If you are interested in combining an online graduate certificate in gerontology with the online Master of Arts in spirituality, culture and health, you can do so within the 30 credit hours required for the Master of Arts.
-Students who are interested in combining a graduate certificate in gerontology will need to apply for both the certificate and the Master of Arts programs.
+If you are interested in combining an online graduate certificate in aging studies or integrative wellness and holistic health with the online Master of Arts in spirituality, culture and health, you can do so within the 30 credit hours required for the Master of Arts.
+Students who are interested in combining a graduate certificate with the MA will need to apply for both the certificate and the Master of Arts programs.

 To apply to the program, applicants must have:

 - A completed bachelor’s degree from an accredited institution.

 - A 1,200 word essay outlining the applicant’s specific interest in the program and how completion of the program will contribute to the applicant’s academic, professional and personal goals.